Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_assignment.md

 ### 1. Assignment Operations

 In JacLang, you can assign values to variables using the **=** operator.
-You can assign a value to multiple variables at once:
+You can assign a value to multiple variables at once.

 **Code Example**
 === "Jac"